-Our protein needs are easily met as long as our diet contains plenty of fruits and vegetables, legumes and a variety of healthy grains like quinoa, amaranth and buckwheat.
+Our protein needs are easily met as long as our diet contains plenty of fruits and vegetables, legumes and a variety of healthy grains like amaranth, buckwheat and quinoa (a seed, actually; some classify it as a pseudo-cereal grain).
 Eating this way keeps us a lot healthier than an animal-based diet.

 Plant protein is perfectly packaged along with an abundance of phytonutrients, antioxidants, vitamins, minerals and fiber — all of which are critical components for optimal health and disease prevention.

 Animal protein, on the other hand, is wrapped in unhealthy saturated fat and dietary cholesterol.
 Animal products are also devoid of phytonutrients, antioxidants and fiber, and are very low in, if not totally devoid of, most vitamins and minerals.

 We don’t have to just take the good doctors’ word for it, either.
 Back in 1998, Howard Lyman wrote and published, Mad Cowboy: Plain Truth from the Cattle Rancher Who Won’t Eat Meat.

 Lyman’s straight-forward words about what goes into that processed-meat sandwich or steak you are feeding your children will make you have serious second and third thoughts.